As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Ingredients to Avoid When Making Homemade Diabetic Dog Treats

-Foods that may result in body sugar spikes or those that make your dog add extra pounds are no-go ingredients when making dog foods.
+Foods that may result in body sugar spikes or those that may make your dog add extra pounds are no-go ingredients when making diabetic dog treats.

-You should avoid all types of sugars, whether they are artificial sweeteners or healthy sugars like molasses.
-The common sugars that you should avoid include fructose, corn syrup, soy, cane molasses, malt syrup, propylene glycol, and corn.
+- Sweeteners: You should avoid all types of sugars, whether they are artificial sweeteners or healthy sugars like molasses.
+Other types of sugars that you should avoid include fructose, corn syrup, soy, malt syrup, and propylene glycol.

-It is high in carbohydrates which can quickly increase the body’s sugar levels.
+- White Rice: It is high in carbohydrates which can quickly increase your dog’s body’s sugar levels.

-These remains are usually loaded with carbohydrates, simple sugars and bad fats which can increase blood sugar levels very fast.
+- Table scraps: These remains are usually loaded with carbohydrates, simple sugars, and bad fats which can increase your pooch’s blood sugar levels very fast.

-There are other ingredients that are generally harmful to all dogs, whether diabetic or not, and should never be part of your pet’s diet.
-They include; chocolate, Xylitol, raisins, and onions.
+- There are other ingredients that are generally harmful to all dogs—whether diabetic or not—and should never be part of your pet’s diet.
+They include chocolate, xylitol, raisins, grapes, chives, macadamia nuts, and onions among others.

 Homemade Diabetic Dog Food Recipes

 The best way to manage your pup’s diabetes with diet is by making your homemade dog treats.
-This is because you get to determine what goes into your dog’s treats.
+This is because you get to control what goes into your dog’s treats.

 Here are super easy and safe homemade diabetic dog food recipes for your pup.